ladybug-tools/spider/gbxml-viewer/r9/gbxml-viewer9-11-editor/README.md

 This script is based on manipulating XML data.
 The other scripts in the gbXML Viewer series manipulate JSON data extracted from the XML data.

-The difference is due to the intention of being able to save an edited version of the data to a new file that apart from the edits contains an identical copy of the original data.
+The difference is due to the new and added intention of being able to save an edited version of the XML data to a new file that apart from the edits contains an identical copy of the original XML data.

-Other scripts the Spider repo do create building data and save to the gbXML file format, but do not contain shell or rectangular geometry let alone all the other gbXML elements the original file mae have contained.
+Other scripts the Spider repo do create building data and save to the gbXML file format, but do not contain shell or rectangular geometry let alone all the other gbXML elements the original file may have contained.

-As of this writing, the way forward is not clear. the JSON format used here - which we call gbJSON - has enabled fast, simple relatively easy coding which has produced scripts with many features at a rapid pace.
+As of this writing, the way forward is not clear.
+The JSON format used here - which we call gbJSON - has enabled fast, simple relatively easy coding which has produced scripts with many features at a rapid pace.

 There are a number of questions: